 Helen Long studies German and Spanish at the University of Nottingham.
 She is spending the first six months of her year abroad as a Language Assistant in Berlin, before moving to Madrid to work at a university.
 In this piece, she identifies a few of the strange differences between German and British culture that she's picked up on since moving abroad.
 For more of Helen's observations, visit her blog!

-Annie Warren studies French and Italian at University College London.
-She is spending her year abroad studying at Paul Valéry in Montpellier and Roma III in Rome.
-To read more about what Annie is up to this year, check out her blog!
+Annie Warren studies French and Italian at UCL and is spending half of her year abroad studying at Paul Valéry in Montpellier and the other half studying at Roma III in Rome.
+For more of Annie's adventures abroad, check out her blog.